 Alabama Department of Archives & History, 624 Washington Ave, Montgomery, AL 36130

-Food For Thought begins a year of exciting and interesting talks on Alabama history at the Alabama Department of Archives and History in January.
-The 2018 schedule offers a wide range of unique topics spanning centuries of Alabama history.
-Food for Thought is held at noon on the third Thursday of every month at 12:00 pm in the ADAH’s Joseph M. Farley Alabama Power Auditorium.
-The public is invited to bring a brown bag lunch, complimentary beverages are provided.
+The Alabama Department of Archives and History has announced the 2019 schedule for its popular Alabama history lunchtime lecture series, Food for Thought.
+Lectures are held on the third Thursday of every month at 12:00 pm in the ADAH’s Joseph M. Farley Alabama Power Auditorium.
+The public is invited to bring a brown bag lunch.
+Complimentary beverages are provided.
 Admission is always free.
 Food for Thought 2019 is made possible with support from the Friends of the Alabama Archives and the Alabama Humanities Foundation.

-January 18 • Elizabeth Shores Finding Family History: The Secrets in an Antique Coverlet
+May 16 • Elizabeth Findlay Shores Finding Family History: The Secrets in an Antique Coverlet

 For more information, call (334) 242-4435.